12 Best Spin Bowlers of All Time (updated for 2024)

 9. Rangana Herath (Sri Lanka)

 Sri Lanka’s Rangana Herath played test cricket into his 40s and he was a wily bowler who loved to outfox batters with his flight and turn.
-A left arm spinner, his delivery and action were quite conventional, but that flight and drift was enough to make him stand out from his contemporaries.
+A left arm spinner, his delivery and action were quite conventional, but that flight and drift were enough to make him stand out from his contemporaries.

 Herath played 93 test matches, taking 433 wickets while he also claimed 92 victims in limited overs internationals.